 What Equipment Does a Level 1 Charging Station Use?

-Level 1 keeps things simple.
-The core piece is the charging cord, often called a mobile connector or trickle charger, and it usually comes with the car.
+The main piece is the charging cord.
+People call it a mobile connector or trickle charger.
+Sometimes it comes with the EV.
+Sometimes it does not.

-- Portable EVSE: The included charging cable from your vehicle.
+- Portable EVSE: The charging cable for your EV.

-- Standard 120V outlet: A grounded three-prong outlet in your garage or parking spot.
+- Standard 120V outlet: A grounded three-prong outlet near your parking spot.

-- Circuit breaker: Typically a 15 or 20 amp breaker on the main panel.
+- Circuit breaker: Usually a 15 or 20 amp breaker.

-- Vehicle connector: J1772 for most EVs, or a brand connector with an adapter.
+- Vehicle connector: J1772 for many EVs, or another plug with an adapter.

 For homes, small businesses, or workplaces that want more coverage, Resound Energy can pair Level 1 with faster stations.
-That way every driver gets a setup that fits their schedule and parking.
+Every driver gets a setup that fits their schedule and parking.

 Level 1 Charging Speed: How Long Does It Take?